Aqueous Film Forming Foam afff Lawsuit | Link to Cancer

 Do I qualify for a Firefighting Foam lawsuit payout?

-- Used or was exposed to Fire Fighting Foam (AFF).
+- Used or was exposed to Fire Fighting Foam (AFFF).

-- It is not only firefighters and military personnel that could have exposure to AFF.
+- It is not only firefighters and military personnel that could have exposure to AFFF.
 There could be victims that resided close to a military base or who was employed at a military base between the years of 1970 and 2016 where the foam was used AND the local water supply was found to be contaminated.

 - Diagnosed with thyroid cancer, chronic kidney disease, bladder cancer, prostate cancer, pancreatic cancer, Neuroendocrine Tumors, ulcerative Colitis, skin cancer, testicular cancer, leukemia, acute kidney failure, kidney cancer, lymphoma or other type of cancer within the applicable statute of limitations.
 (Generally acceptable criteria is Diagnosed 2011 or after.)

 What Is Firefighting Foam?